 If you had limited time in this region, you could skip Midyat, though that recommendation may be precisely why the city is under-developed.
 The historic center is left in more decay while modernity has crept ungraciously onto buildings as satellite dishes, generic street lamps, and gaudily painted trash cans compete with the history left behind.
 In between this, you can still see the faint gasps of the restrained, warm stone architecture of older buildings.

-Midyat is still well-respected for silver, though that reputation is a bit tarnished.
+Midyat is a center for silver in the region, though that reputation is a bit tarnished.

 “All the silversmiths have left and gone to İstanbul,” the shop keeper tells us.
 The best ones are in the covered bazaars of İstanbul.
 This self-deprecating honesty is the speciality of merchants in Turkey.
 If you give the customer a sliver of vulnerability, you nurture friendship.
 Luckily Kumru is not gullible to such gimmicks.
 She has been my official bargainer.
 Where my American-gait immediately flags me, her aggressive bargaining saves the day.
 The three of them all buy matching silver jewelry as a memento of the trip.
 I sadly leave empty-handed.
 My luggage is already laden with copper.

 It has been a long day and we were happy to be back in Mardin for dinner.
 The food in Southeastern Turkey is without a doubt some of the best in all of the country.
 Meals consist of a variety of small dips and preserves served at the start.
 These are mostly cold appetizers.
 Then there is soup and salad followed by the main course.
 We have been eating lamb and beef cooked until it falls off the bone.